homestar92/ring-lardner-transcriptions/Stop Me If You've Heard This One.md

-But "Harry" proved perfectly capable of providing his own entertainment and theirs, and he opened up with a barrage of Pats and Mikes, Ikeys and Jakeys, and MacPhersons and MacDonalds that were not only com- paratively new but also quite funny, at least so Blades and Garner judged from the whole-hearted laughter of the narrator himself.
+But "Harry" proved perfectly capable of providing his own entertainment and theirs, and he opened up with a barrage of Pats and Mikes, Ikeys and Jakeys, and MacPhersons and MacDonalds that were not only comparatively new but also quite funny, at least so Blades and Garner judged from the whole-hearted laughter of the narrator himself.